Quantum Circuit Optimization by Graph Coloring: Preliminaries

+Graph coloring has been used to optimally group Pauli strings to minimize the number of measurements in variational quantum eigensolver\;\cite{JGM19,VYI20,HI20,GAD20,VQE}.
+Given a set of Pauli strings, one tries to partition them into subsets such that all strings within each subset commute, while minimizing the number of subsets.
+The strings in each subset are simultaneously diagonalizable, allowing simultaneous measurement.
+This problem is reduced to solving graph coloring where the edges are drawn if two strings (vertices) are not commuting.
+The optimal partitioning of a set of Pauli strings is also considered in reducing the depth of a circuit for the time evolution of Sachdev-Ye-Kitaev model\;\cite{AJS24}.
+The authors successfully reduce the depth of the circuit by using the graph coloring algorithm.

+We extend the idea by considering a circuit \textit{consisting only of commuting operations}.
 The optimization approach developed in this paper uses an algorithm for graph coloring as the core routine.
 Any graph coloring algorithm can be used, for example including ones from previous works\;\cite{WP67,ColDSatur,Lei79,AS06}, and it will soon be shown that the output of the graph coloring is directly related with the optimized circuit.